cdcabrera/curiosity-frontend/CONTRIBUTING.md

 > - REACT_APP_DEBUG_PERMISSION_APP_TWO
 >
 > The `REACT_APP_DEBUG_ORG_ADMIN` was previously used as a convenience parameter for determining if a user is the organization admin used during the "opt-in" process.
+> It may no longer be actively used.
 >
-> The other 2 parameters are still leveraged and are defaulted to administration level permissions (during development only).
+> The remaining 2 parameters are actively used during development.
 To apply development read-only permissions set the params as...
 > ```
 > REACT_APP_DEBUG_PERMISSION_APP_ONE=subscriptions:reports:read
 > REACT_APP_DEBUG_PERMISSION_APP_TWO=inventory:reports:read